xbeat/Machine-Learning/README.md

 Introduction to Sine and Cosine Functions in Data Analysis

 Sine and cosine functions, which are periodic and oscillatory in nature, play a crucial role in various data analysis techniques.
 These functions are particularly useful in analyzing time-series data, harmonic analysis, frequency domain analysis, and signal processing.
 This presentation will explore their applications and implementations using Python.

+## Cross-Validation Fundamentals with Python

+Understanding Cross-Validation Fundamentals

+Cross-validation is a statistical method used to assess model performance by partitioning data into training and testing sets.
+It helps evaluate how well a model generalizes to unseen data and reduces overfitting by utilizing multiple rounds of evaluation on different data subsets.

 ## 25 Key Mathematical Definitions for Data Science